canonical/charmed-magma/docs/tutorial/04_integrating_magma_access_gateway_with_magma_orchestrator.md

 ### Change the Network configuration

-1. Click on the "Networks" tab on the left pane
+1. Click on the "Network" tab on the left pane
 2. Next to the "EPC" box, click on "Edit"
 3. Change the following values:
     * MCC: `001`